 Nam Du and Hon Son are best visited during the southern dry season (Dec-May) to ensure you are treated to blue skies and turquoise waters.
 The ferries are sometimes shut down due to heavy rain and/or strong winds during the wet season so travelling in the dry season is optimal for your trip to go ahead without issue.

-How to Visit Nam Du and Hon Son
+Getting to Nam Du and Hon Son islands

 To get to Nam Du and Hon Son, you will first need to get to the southern city of Rach Gia.
-Rach Gia is a harbour town located at the base of the Mekong Delta, from where ferries run to the islands of Phu Quoc, Hon Son and Nam Du.
+Rach Gia is a harbour town located at the base of the Mekong Delta, from where ferries run to the islands.

 Getting to Rach Gia